TimMilesCox/masmx/masmx.7r3/src/README.txt

 on and for platforms osx.x86 osx.ppc ubuntu.x86 win32

 	./bosx86
+	./bosx64
 	./ppcbosx
-	./bubuntu
+	./bsuse
+	./bsuse.x64
 	./bw32

-These builds are all for 32-bit targets.
-They also display guidance for executing test suites
+These builds all use the same source which is portable between 64-bit and 32-bit targets The builds conclude by telling you how to run the test suites

 The following calls are used for platforms and compiler systems which have so far constructed masmx